 Interactive patient software made for platforms and apps now allow healthcare providers to deliver and gather valuable information with the patient during the entire course of their treatment.
 If you have an interactive patient system you wish to implement in your facility (or think you will implement one in the future), ensure the display has the ability to deliver the software.
 Additionally, make sure it functions well within your healthcare environment.

-With televisions functioning more like computers, the risks associated with computers must come into the equation.
+With Smart patient televisions, the risks associated with computers must come into the equation.
 Cyber-security concerns and HIPAA compliance are of utmost importance.
 You want to make sure the device you choose is secure within your facility network and does not compromise any patient or hospital data.

 Make sure to inquire about the security and privacy settings that are ready for use out-of-the-box on the device.
 Ask about how patient user profiles and passwords are created and stored and look for devices that are set up to make security as fool-proof as possible.